This guide describes how to prepare your server for the installation of AtroCore Application. Please make sure your user

 For local installation with custom domains don't forget to add them to the

-you need to add the next line to thehosts
+hostsfile (/etc/hostsfor Linux,C:\Windows\System32\drivers\etc\hostsfor Windows).
+For example, for the domainpim.localyou need to add the next line to thehostsfile:127.0.0.1 pim.local -

 On installing AtroPIM, you need to enter

-as a database host on theDatabase Configuration
+dbas a database host on theDatabase Configurationpage. -

 It's highly recommended of using volumes to store data, since you can remove your containers and recreate them without risk of losing data.
 By default, volumes are already configured.
 Follow Docker Documentation for instructions to back up your data inside volumes.